ckeditor/ckeditor4/README.md

 ### Development for TAO

+#### CK Playground
-To use the uncompiled version of CK for development purposes, please revert the hack in the file `core\scriptloader`.
+- To use the uncompiled version of CK for development purposes, please revert the hack in the file `core/scriptloader`:
+    - `git checkout f8daebc8e69c4ee216455f9b20134890aab3e4b8 -- core/scriptloader.js `
-Set it back before recompiling.
+- Set it back before rebuilding.
+    - `git checkout develop -- core/scriptloader.js`

+#### TAO Skin
+- If you need to modify TAO skin, you'll find the SASS source files in `tao/views/js/lib/ckeditor/skins/tao/scss`.
+They are not in this repo.
+- To compile, use the grunt task `grunt sass:ckeditor`
+- Once compiled, copy the css files from `tao/views/js/lib/ckeditor/skins/tao/css` into the `skins/tao/` folder of this repository.
+This will avoid accidental override of the skin when moving a new CK build into TAO.

 ## Development Code

 This repository contains the development version of CKEditor.